 Open Flames & Flammable Materials

 Open flames and/or other flammable materials are not permitted in Hunter Hall.
-Some examples include, but are not limited to; candles, candle warmers, incense, smoking, live trees, hot plates, lighter fluid, all forms of grills, and other appliances with an open heat source.
+Some examples include, but are not limited to; candles, candle warmers, wax melts or warmers, incense, smoking, live trees, hot plates, lighter fluid, all forms of grills, and other appliances with an open heat source.
+In addition, plug-in air fresheners are prohibited in Hunter Hall.
 This is to help ensure the safety of all residents, their guests, and the facility as a whole.

 Residents are not permitted to have pets in Hunter Hall, with the exception of non-carnivorous

 fish in a 5-gallon (or less) fish tank.

 Service animals and emotional support animals, pre-approved by both Accessibility Support Center and Student Housing and Residential Life, are permitted in Hunter Hall.
 Please see the "Accommodations" section on this page.
 Proper documentation will be required and collected.

 Smoking is prohibited in Hunter Hall.
 For more information regarding smoking on campus, please consult the UHCL Tobacco Free Campus policy.